ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    ``std::numeric_limits<double>::max()``, which is treated by the solver as the same as :math:`\infty`.

-.. function:: double Problem::GetParameterLowerBound(double* values, int index)
+.. function:: double Problem::GetParameterLowerBound(const double* values, int index)

    Get the lower bound for the parameter with position `index`.
 If the parameter is not bounded by the user, then its lower bound is ``-std::numeric_limits<double>::max()``.

-.. function:: double Problem::GetParameterUpperBound(double* values, int index)
+.. function:: double Problem::GetParameterUpperBound(const double* values, int index)

    Get the upper bound for the parameter with position `index`.
 If the parameter is not bounded by the user, then its upper bound is